How to save for your next holiday

 Begin with your budget

-This will be the biggest way you will save, but there are extra things you can do to pad your holiday budget as well.
+In addition to cutting back on some luxuries, there are other things you can do to pad your holiday budget as well.

 Come up with unique saving challenges

-When you’re trying to cut back and save, that generally means you have to put the kibosh on frivolous spending.
+When you’re trying to cut back to save extra, that generally means you have to put the kibosh on frivolous spending.
 However, if you make saving into a game, then you can make it just a little more enjoyable.
 Every little bit helps when it comes to saving, so you can even get the kids involved.
 For example, designate jars to each family member and at the end of the month, see who has saved up the most change.

 Consider different accommodation options

 What if you could take accommodation expenses out of the equation?
-You’d be able to save up to leave a whole lot faster.
+You’d be able to leave for your holiday a whole lot faster.
 If this sounds good to you, then why not consider doing a home swap?
 People list their homes on swap sites like Airbnb so you can trade homes, or at least have someone pay to stay in your home while you’re away, cutting the costs of your trip significantly.

 For more tips on how to budget for a trip, or even for help getting your credit card ready for foreign travel, contact us here at Beyond Bank Australia.
 Our team is ready to help you with all your financial needs today!